 And of course, God equips us with the best resource for doing the job of teaching this – His Word.

-There are three important ways that our children learn character.
+There are four important ways that our children learn character.

 1. Our children learn character from EXAMPLE.